The Case: Unwell Diabetic Cat After Boarding

 Cats & Boarding

-Clients should be informed that this is to ensure appropriate administration of insulin and that there will be a charge for the service.
-It’s not uncommon for insulin requirements to change in a boarding situation.
-If glucose levels are not being monitored, there is no way to know if appropriate doses are being given.
-This cat was on fluoxetine, so there must have been some pre-existing behavioral issues and any potential anxiety or stressor can change insulin needs.
+Owners should be informed that monitoring is to ensure appropriate administration of insulin and there will be a charge for the service.
+It is not uncommon for insulin requirements to change in a boarding situation.
+Glucose levels should be monitored to ensure appropriate doses are being administered.
+This cat was receiving fluoxetine for pre-existing behavioral issues; any potential anxiety or stressor can change insulin needs.

 Diabetic Ketoacidosis: Treatment